Dareen-Osama/Task-Monitor/README.md

-This project will help alot of people fr the virtual study languages i used >> html , css , vanila js
+This project will help alot of people for those who are using virtual studying languages i used >> html , css , vanila js